Skip to main content

 Communications

-1. The AASB informs stakeholders and the general public concerning its activities.
+1. The AASB informs interested and affected parties and the general public concerning its activities.
 In particular, the AASB publishes its meeting dates, agendas, decision summaries, and other project-related information, strategic and annual operating plans, and annual reports.
 The principal means of communication is through the posting of information and documents on the AASB’s website.

-2. The AASB develops and implements a communications plan, setting out goals and objectives, opportunities and challenges, target audiences, available media, and specific actions to improve communications with key stakeholder groups.
+2. The AASB develops and implements a communications plan, setting out goals and objectives, opportunities and challenges, target audiences, available media, and specific actions to improve communications with interested and affected parties.

 Bilingualism